 Papiamento is the official language, a creole mixture of Portuguese, Spanish, Dutch, English, and French.
 The major ethnic ancestry reported is Dutch, followed by Colombian and Venezuelan.
 The religion of the country is predominantly Roman Catholic.

 The official languages accepted by the government in Aruba are Dutch and Papiamento, an Afro-Portuguese Creole which is a blend of 5 different languages.
 These languages include Arawak Indian, Dutch, Spanish, African, and Portuguese.
 Papiamento has incorporated many phrases from the English language in the last few decades.
 A majority of the people living in Aruba, 69.4% speak Papiamento, which was made official by the government in 2003.
 The other language spoken is Spanish which is used by approximately 7.1% of the population.
-Some of the minority spoken languages in Aruba are Chinese, German, French, and Spanish.Read more on Aruba's Capital
+Some of the minority spoken languages in Aruba are Chinese, German, French, and Spanish.Read more on Aruba's Languages

 The dialing code for the country is 297.